UK Labor calls for vote on US minimum corporate tax plan | ExBulletin

 UK Labor calls for vote on US minimum corporate tax plan

+FILE PHOTO: UK opposition Labor Party leader Keir Starmer debates Prime Minister Boris Johnson behind protective glass during Question Period in the House of Commons in London, Britain April 28 2021.
+British Parliament / Jessica Taylor / Document via REUTERS

-Britain’s main opposition Labor Party has said it will push for a vote in parliament on Monday in support of US plans to introduce a global minimum corporate tax rate.
+LONDON (Reuters) – Britain’s main opposition Labor Party said it would push for a vote in parliament on Monday on support for U.S. plans to introduce a global minimum corporate tax rate.

 The US Treasury Department said earlier this week it would accept a floor of at least 15% in international negotiations, a rate well below the proposed minimum of 21% for US multinationals.

-The Biden administration’s proposed low-tax intangible income tax rate (GILTI) of 21%, aimed at capturing income transferred by companies to paradise countries, was widely seen as a starting point for the resumption of OECD negotiations on a global minimum tax.
+The Biden administrations proposed a low-tax intangible global income tax (GILTI) rate of 21%, aimed at capturing the income transferred by companies to paradise countries, was widely seen as a starting point for the resumption of OECD negotiations on a global minimum tax.

 While France and Germany supported 21%, other countries pushed for a lower rate, with previous OECD discussions on the subject centered around 12.5%, the same rate applied by Ireland.